2000mahan/Search_Service_Platform/README.md

 Each route takes a post request.
 Search-as-a-Service-Requests.json file contains some sample requests and contains important scenarios.

-These routes and are as follows:
+These routes are as follows:

 Routes and options:
 - **/create_positional_index** : Load the documents from IBM Cloud Storage and creats positional index and some other important statistics.